Yousaf-khan-se/Yousaf-khan-se/README.md

 ## 🚀 Software Engineer | MERN Stack Developer | FAST Nuces '26

 I transform ideas into functional, scalable applications.
-My focus is on building robust solutions primarily leveraging the **MERN (MongoDB, Express.js, React, Node.js)** stack.
-I love diving into complex problems and writing clean, well-documented code.
+My focus is on building high-performance systems primarily leveraging Node.js and Python.
+As a backend-heavy engineer, I specialize in architecting robust APIs and data models using Express.js and FastAPI.
+I am equally comfortable designing flexible schemas in MongoDB or implementing structured, relational logic with PostgreSQL.
+While my passion lies in solving complex server-side challenges and writing clean, well-documented code, my foundational experience in React ensures seamless full-stack integration and a cohesive end-user experience.

 ---